14 Freelancer Jobs and How to Get Started

 [Featured Image] A freelancer works in a coffee shop, researching new freelance opportunities on his laptop.

-A freelancer is an independently-contracted individual who is hired for their services and expertise in certain fields.
-While many people choose to freelance in their spare time to earn extra money, others make a career out of freelancing through hard work and a lot of networking.
+A freelancer is an independently contracted individual who is hired for their services and expertise in certain fields.
+While many people choose to freelance in their spare time to earn extra money, kind of like a side hustle, others make a full-time career out of freelancing.

 What is a freelancer?